jguo55/composer-classifier/README.md

-classifies a sequence of notes into which composer was most likely to compose them. dataset from: [https://www.kaggle.com/datasets/vincentloos/classical-music-midi-as-csv](url)
+classifies a sequence of notes into which composer was most likely to compose them. \n dataset from: [https://www.kaggle.com/datasets/vincentloos/classical-music-midi-as-csv](url)

 composers: Bach, Beethoveen, Brahms, Mozart, Chopin